nishanmudalige/OptimizationParameterTuning/README.md

 # OptimizationParemeterTuning
 A Machine Learning Approach for Hyper-Parameter Tuning of Unconstrained Optimization Solvers

+## Week 11:
+- Felix:
+  - Finalize parellizing code for scalable problems
+  - Fix code on extractinf features from expression to make tree
+  - Use above for classification/regression tree

 [📄 View the full documentation (PDF)](Documentation/STA378/main.pdf)
 ## Week 10:
 - Felix: